The Sad Passing of James J. Gallagher

-He contributed to groundbreaking efforts to establish federal policy and programs for gifted and talented students as well, including The Marland Report, National Excellence: A Case for Developing America’s Talent, and the National/State Leadership Training Institute.
-During his career, Dr. Gallagher served as president of the Council for Exceptional Children, the National Association for Gifted Children, the World Council for Gifted and Talented Children, and the North Carolina Association for Gifted and Talented.
+Dr. Gallagher contributed to groundbreaking efforts to establish federal policy and programs for gifted and talented students as well, including The Marland Report, National Excellence: A Case for Developing America’s Talent, and the National/State Leadership Training Institute.
+During his career, he served as president of the Council for Exceptional Children, the National Association for Gifted Children, the World Council for Gifted and Talented Children, and the North Carolina Association for Gifted and Talented.

 Dr. Gallagher worked closely with then North Carolina Governor James B. Hunt on several initiatives to improve education in North Carolina.
 He was on the steering committee for the North Carolina School for Science and Mathematics, the first public residential high school for academically gifted students, a prototype for similar schools across the nation.
 He also was appointed chair of the North Carolina State Competency Test Commission.
 He co-founded STAGE, the Statewide Technical Assistance in Gifted Education network, which redesigned gifted education programs in North Carolina.

-He was the son of Anna Mae Gallagher of Pittsburgh, PA and a WW II Navy veteran.
-He was a loving and devoted husband to Rani (his wife of 64 years), and a loving father and mentor to his children and grandchildren.
-He loved playing games with his family (which earned him the nickname, Swamp Fox).
+James Gallagher was the son of Anna Mae Gallagher of Pittsburgh, Pennsylvania, and a World War II Navy veteran.
+He was a loving and devoted husband to Rani (his wife of sixty-four years) and a loving father and mentor to his children and grandchildren.
+He loved playing games with his family (which earned him the nickname Swamp Fox).
 He was a fan of the Pittsburgh Steelers, the Pittsburgh Pirates, and the UNC Tar Heels.
-He also loved travel, good stories, bad puns, and a lively intellectual debate.
-Dr. Gallagher is survived by his wife Rani; his four children, Kevin (Peggy) from Atlanta, GA, Sean (Nancie) from Auburn, AL, Shelagh from Charlotte, NC, and Brian (Lisa) from Cincinnati, OH; and grandchildren James, Mary Grace, Andrew, Brendon and Colin (who lovingly called him Grumps).
+He also loved travel, good stories, bad puns, and lively intellectual debate.
+Dr. Gallagher is survived by his wife Rani; his four children Kevin, Sean, Shelagh, and Brian; and grandchildren James, Mary Grace, Andrew, Brendon, and Colin (who lovingly called him Grumps).